Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 3. Moving Forward on your Purchase (5% deposit is due)

-Here is the typical deposit schedule though this can differ from developer to developer.
-5% at contract signing, 5% at the end of your 30 day rescission period, and 10% due 120 days after contract signing or 90 days after the end of your rescission period.
+10% due 120 days after contract signing or 90 days after the end of your rescission period.

 4. Financing your New Purchase